-Xavier’s online master’s degree program in health economic and clinical outcomes research is a unique, rigorous program that prepares data-loving individuals for high-demand careers in the healthcare industry.
+Xavier’s online master’s degree program in health economics and clinical outcomes research is a unique, rigorous program that prepares data-loving individuals for high-demand careers in the healthcare industry.
 Learn more about the online HECOR program here to find out if it’s a good fit for your educational and career goals.

 If I am accepted in the online program, can I take on-campus courses if I choose to?